epfl-ada/ada-2023-project-lassa8639/README.md

 | Suicide          | suicid         |
 | Trauma | trauma, ptsd         |
 | Disorder     | disorder          |  -->

-Then we count their respective frequency mentioned in the text description of each video record.
-And draw a pie chart to see the proportion.
-Also, we track the trend of the variation of the proportion to see how they evolve during the years.
-However, the trend appears rather random and we couldn't figure out useful conclusion out of this.

 - ### [Channel Metadata](#channel-metadata-df_channels_entsvgz) [df_channels_en.tsv.gz] :
 Processing the channel metadata is an important step in understanding the context of a video on YouTube.
 It allows us to gain insights into the creator's content, their audience, and the overall tone of their channel.
 In this section, we will focus on two main tasks: filtering the channel and analyzing its metadata in the context of mental health.